-- (b) Technical Assistance, Fines, Suspension, Termination and Default: - (1) If the Interstate commission determines that any compacting state has at any time defaulted in the performance of any of its obligations or responsibilities under this compact, or the bylaws or duly promulgated rules, the Interstate commission may impose any or all of the following penalties: - (a) Remedial training and technical assistance as directed by the Interstate commission; - (b) Alternative Dispute Resolution; - (c) Fines, fees, and costs in such amounts as are deemed to be reasonable as fixed by the Interstate commission; and - (d) Suspension or termination of membership in the compact, which shall be imposed only after all other reasonable means of securing compliance under the bylaws and rules have been exhausted and the Interstate commission has therefore determined that the offending state is in default.
-Immediate notice of suspension shall be given by the Interstate commission to the Governor, the Chief Justice or the Chief Judicial Officer of the state, the majority and minority leaders of the defaulting state's legislature, and the state council.
-The grounds for default include, but are not limited to, failure of a compacting state to perform such obligations or responsibilities imposed upon it by this compact, the bylaws, or duly promulgated rules and any other grounds designated in commission bylaws and rules.
-The Interstate commission shall immediately notify the defaulting state in writing of the penalty imposed by the Interstate commission and of the default pending a cure of the default.
+Section B. Technical assistance, fines, suspension, termination, and default. (a) If the interstate commission determines that any compacting state has at any time defaulted in the performance of any of its obligations or responsibilities under this compact, or the bylaws or duly adopted rules, the interstate commission may impose any or all of the following penalties:

+- (1) Remedial training and technical assistance as directed by the interstate commission; - (2) Alternative dispute resolution;

+(3) Fines, fees, and costs in such amounts as are deemed to be reasonable as fixed by the interstate commission; and

+(4) Suspension or termination of membership in the compact, which shall be imposed only after all other reasonable means of securing compliance under the bylaws and rules have been exhausted and the interstate commission has therefore determined that the offending state is in default.
+Immediate notice of suspension shall be given by the interstate commission to the governor, the chief justice or the chief judicial officer of the state, the majority and minority leaders of the defaulting state's legislature, and the state council.
+The grounds for default include but are not limited to failure of a compacting state to perform obligations or responsibilities imposed upon it by this compact, the bylaws, or duly adopted rules and any other grounds designated in commission bylaws and rules.
+The interstate commission shall immediately notify the defaulting state in writing of the penalty imposed by the interstate commission and of the default pending a cure of the default.
 The commission shall stipulate the conditions and the time period within which the defaulting state must cure its default.
-If the defaulting state fails to cure the default within the time period specified by the commission, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the compacting states and all rights, privileges and benefits conferred by this compact shall be terminated from the effective date of termination. - (2) Within sixty (60) days of the effective date of termination of a defaulting state, the Commission shall notify the Governor, the Chief Justice or Chief Judicial Officer, the majority and minority leaders of the defaulting state's legislature, and the state council of such termination. - (3) The defaulting state is responsible for all assessments, obligations and liabilities incurred through the effective date of termination including any obligations, the performance of which extends beyond the effective date of termination. - (4) The Interstate commission shall not bear any costs relating to the defaulting state unless otherwise mutually agreed upon in writing between the Interstate commission and the defaulting state. - (5) Reinstatement following termination of any compacting state requires both a reenactment of the compact by the defaulting state and the approval of the Interstate commission pursuant to the rules. - (c) Judicial Enforcement:
+If the defaulting state fails to cure the default within the time period specified by the commission, the defaulting state shall be terminated from the compact upon an affirmative vote of a majority of the compacting states and all rights, privileges, and benefits conferred by this compact shall be terminated from the effective date of termination.

+(b) Within sixty days of the effective date of termination of a defaulting state, the interstate commission shall notify the governor, the chief justice or chief judicial officer, the majority and minority leaders of the defaulting state's legislature, and the state council of the termination.

+(c) The defaulting state is responsible for all assessments, obligations, and liabilities incurred through the effective date of termination including any obligations, the performance of which extends beyond the effective date of termination.

+(d) The interstate commission shall not bear any costs relating to the defaulting state unless otherwise mutually agreed upon in writing between the interstate commission and the defaulting state.

+(e) Reinstatement following termination of any compacting state requires both a reenactment of the compact by the defaulting state and the approval of the interstate commission pursuant to the rules.